OpenST/facilitator/Hadapsar-testnet.md

 # Hadapsar Testnet - Move any ERC20 tokens

 ## Overview
 A dApp developer can use the mosaic metachains to create any dApps.
-This can be done by moving any ERC20 tokens from the origin chain (Goerli) to the mosaic metachain hadapsar 1405 to get an equivalent amount of ERC20 tokens (utility tokens).
+This can be done by moving any ERC20 tokens from the origin chain(Göerli) to the mosaic metachain(Hadapsar-1405) to get an equivalent amount of ERC20 tokens (utility tokens).
 Following are the advantage.
 - Lower transaction cost.
 - Faster transactions.
 - Value of ERC20 tokens(utility token) on the metachain is backed by the value of the deposited ERC20 token on the origin chain.

-The following document will help to understand the steps required to move any ERC20 tokens between the Goerli testnet and hadapsar testnet 1405.
+The following document will help to understand the steps required to move any ERC20 tokens between the Göerli testnet and hadapsar testnet 1405.
 - **Deposit**<br/>
-Any ERC20 token can be moved from origin chain (Goerli) to the metachain(Hadapsar-1405) by depositing the ERC20 token on the origin chain.
+Any ERC20 token can be moved from origin chain(Göerli) to the metachain(Hadapsar-1405) by depositing the ERC20 token on the origin chain.
 An equivalent amount of ERC20 utility tokens (minus the fees) will be minted on the metachain.
 - **Withdraw**<br/>
-Any ERC20 utility token can be moved from metachain(Hadapsar-1405) to the origin chain(Goerli) by burning the ERC20 utility token on the metachain.
+Any ERC20 utility token can be moved from metachain(Hadapsar-1405) to the origin chain(Göerli) by burning the ERC20 utility token on the metachain.
 An equivalent amount of ERC20 token (minus the fees) will be released to the beneficiary address on the origin chain.
 - **Fee**<br/>
 A small fee is deducted from the ERC20 token by the facilitator that moves the token between the chains.
 The user can define what fees he is willing to pay.

 ### Endpoints
-- **Goerli endpoint**
+- **Göerli endpoint**
   ```
   https://rpc.slock.it/goerli
   ```